Facilitating Career Development

 - Professional and resource portfolios

 - and more . . .!

-NCDA's Career Development Facilitator Training is available in two modes of delivery.
-Individuals can attend traditional face-to-face classroom trainings or participate in the eLearning mode of delivery.
-Some instructors conduct a hybrid course utilizing face-to-face instruction with some eLearning instruction.
-Career Development Facilitator instructors have an extensive background in career counseling or planning and all of the GCDF Competencies.
+NCDA's Facilitating Career Development Training is available in two modes of delivery.
+Individuals can attend traditional face-to-face classroom training or participate in the eLearning mode of delivery.
+Most instructors conduct a hybrid course utilizing face-to-face instruction with some eLearning instruction.
+Facilitating Career Development instructors have an extensive background in career counseling or planning and all of the GCDF Competencies.
 In addition, they have worked, taught, or trained in a variety of settings.
-Please visit the Training Calendar for a list of Career Development Facilitator classes.
+Please visit the Training Calendar for a list of Facilitating Career Development classes.
 If you are considering being an eLearning student, take this brief self-assessment.

 For questions or assistance with the Facilitating Career Development Program please contact the Program Director: Mary Ann Powell or phone (918) 663-7060.